adey/bangali/README.md

       * Humidity range
       * Date filter
       * Time trigger
-    * For temperature rules only:
+    * For temperature rules additionally:
       * Temperature
   * Rules allow you to:
     * For execution rules: